 I write scenes specifically tailored to your abilities and casting type.
 My goal is to create the material you wish you’d amassed from independent and student films but were never able to.

-Good question and I don’t totally know exactly, but what I do know is that there are certain roles you can play that totally suit your look and abilities, and they’re going to be your most direct route to being a working actor.
-I try to focus in what that is, and then build scenes around what suits you naturally.
+There are certain roles you can play that totally suit your look and abilities, and they’re going to be your most direct route to being a working actor.
+I try to focus on what that is, and then build scenes around what suits you naturally.

 We chat!
 You tell me a bit about what you’ve done previously and what you’d like to do.
 I’m like a showreel therapist, trying to work out what has been missing and what you need to have a fully functioning, healthy showreel!